Flavorful Meatball Soup

 - In a large nonstick skillet coated with cooking spray, brown meatballs in batches in 2 teaspoons oil until no longer pink.
 Remove and keep warm.

 - In a large saucepan coated with cooking spray, saute the celery, carrots and onion in remaining oil until tender.
-Stir in the white kidney beans, tomatoes, broth, cabbage, green beans and remaining Italian seasoning, salt and pepper.
+Stir in the cannellini beans, tomatoes, broth, cabbage, green beans and remaining Italian seasoning, salt and pepper.